 Drink a Daily Java or Tea Without Refined Sugars or Artificial Sweeteners

-It's a no-brainer that starting your day with a sugar bolus only sets you up for a mid-morning crash.
-Not only will your pancreas thank you, but you will learn to enjoy the actual flavor of coffee that many of us miss when we mask it with sugary calories.
-In reality, the healthiest way to drink coffee is black, but most of us do not enjoy the bitterness, which is why we turn to sugar and sugar-infused creamers.
+It's a no-brainer starting your day with a sugar bolus sets you up for a mid-morning crash.
+Not only will your pancreas thank you, but you'll learn to enjoy the actual flavor of coffee that is missed when masking it with sugary calories or fake sweeteners.
+The healthiest way to drink coffee is black, but most folks do not enjoy the bitterness and turn to sugar and sugar-infused creamers.
 I personally prefer a splash of half and half, a touch of butter, and sprinkled cinnamon in my morning latte.
-Ditch the sugar bowl, artificial sweeteners, and those 5 pumps of your favorite syrup at Starbucks, for these simple and healthy substitutes instead:
+Ditch the sugar bowl, artificial sweeteners, and those five pumps of your favorite syrup at Starbucks, for these simple and healthy substitutes instead:

 Eat Organic Fruits, Vegetables, Dairy and Meat Whenever Possible and Cook With Healthy Fats

 Organic means free of pesticides, antibiotics, hormones, cruelty-free, and humanely raised.
 My favorite motto is "you are what the animal or plant you just ate, ate".
-Do you really want those thing inside your body?
+Do you really want that stuff inside your body?
+I hope not!

 Eating healthy and organic is not always easy when traveling or eating out.
-You can pack your own organic snacks and meals when possible, such as on road trips or when flying, and be as selective as you can otherwise.
+You can pack your own organic snacks and meals when possible, on road trips or when flying, and be as selective as you can.
 It's nearly impossible to do anything at 100%, but your best efforts can make all the difference in how you look and feel in your body.
-Your skin and internal organs will thank you for the strong efforts as will your wallet in decreased medical bills!
+Your skin and internal organs will thank you for the strong efforts and so will your wallet with less medical bills!

 Visit farmer's markets.
 The small farmer works hard to bring you the best and most wholesome produce and meats.
 Cut out the middle man and buy direct from them whenever possible.
 Grow your own food when the season permits.
-Most of us do not have the luxury of having large amounts of land and growing space, so improvise by building raised bed gardens or using multiple large container with organic soil.
-This is the I have, but it's also very easy to build on your own (just be sure NOT to use pressure-treated lumber due to the toxic chemicals infused into it.
+Most of us don't have the luxury of land and growing space.
+You can improvise by building raised bed gardens or using multiple large containers with organic soil.
+This is the I have.
+It's also easy to build (just be sure NOT to use pressure-treated lumber due to the toxic chemicals infused into it.
 Cedar, cypress, or redwood work best for longevity, but expect to replace the boards every five years or so).
 I bought my organic garden soil in bags from Home Depot.
-I plant tomatoes, peppers, green beans, lettuce, eggplant, onions, carrots, radishes, and have an herb garden in my flower bed on the side of my house.
-I always have plenty to share and can or freeze what I can't use.
-I was able to get a free rain barrel from my city too, so watering my garden is always easy and inexpensive.
+I plant tomatoes, peppers, green beans, lettuce, eggplant, onions, carrots, radishes, celery, and an herb garden.
+I always have plenty to share and freeze what I can't use right away.
+I even got a free rain barrel from my city, so watering my garden is always easy and inexpensive.
 4x8 foot raised garden

-Research suggests that organic foods may have higher nutritional value because in the absence of pesticides and fertilizers, plants increase their production of vitamins and antioxidants.
-Some studies have linked pesticides in our food to everything from headaches to cancer to birth defects.
-Even low-level pesticide exposure, however, can be significantly more toxic for fetuses and children (due to their less-developed immune systems) and for pregnant women.
+Research suggests that organic foods may have higher nutritional value.
+This is due to the absence of pesticides and fertilizers that allow the plant to produce more vitamins and antioxidants.
+Some studies have linked pesticides in food to everything from headaches, cancer, and birth defects.
+Even low-level pesticide exposure can be significantly more toxic for fetuses and children (due to their less-developed immune systems) and for pregnant women.

 Say NO To Sugary, Processed, Artificial, and Salty Snacks

-I have one word for this, "poison".
-I could easily list 100 reasons why sugar is the devil in disguise, but I will spare the lecture and touch on the big reasons.
+I have one word for this, poison.
+I can list 100 reasons why sugar is the devil in disguise, but I will spare the lecture and touch on the big ones.